Powerlearnproject/se-day1-assignment-ALcr8/README.md

 These milestones reflect the ongoing evolution of software engineering as a discipline, emphasizing the need for adaptability, structured processes, and a focus on collaboration and customer needs

 List and briefly explain the phases of the Software Development Life Cycle.
-    - Requirements gathering
+Requirements gathering
-    - Design
+Design
-    - Implementation
+Implementation
-    - Testing
+Testing
-    - Deployment
+Deployment
-    - Maintenance
+Maintenance

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Waterfall is suitable for projects with well-defined requirements and low risk of change, while Agile is suitable for projects with uncertain or changing requirements and a need for rapid delivery and iteration.
+Waterfall and Agile are two distinct software development methodologies.
+Waterfall is a linear approach that emphasizes predictability and stability, with requirements gathered upfront and little change allowed later.
+It's suitable for projects with well-defined requirements, fixed timelines and budgets, and low risk and complexity.
+Agile, on the other hand, is an iterative approach that emphasizes flexibility and adaptability, with requirements gathered and refined continuously.
+It's suitable for projects with uncertain or changing requirements, rapidly evolving technology or market, and high risk or complexity.
+In essence, Waterfall is ideal for stable and predictable projects, while Agile is better suited for dynamic and adaptive projects.
-Waterfall is suitable for projects with well-defined requirements, fixed timelines and budget. e.g Government projects, safety-critical systems, large-scale enterprise software
-Agile is suitable for projects with uncertain or changing requirements, rapid delivery and iteration. e.g Startup products, mobile apps, web development, research and development

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 A Software Developer’s job is to write the code that powers the application.
 They’re the ones who translate the project’s requirements into functional, efficient, and maintainable code.
 Developers are problem solvers at heart—they take on technical challenges, devise solutions, and ensure the software can scale and adapt as needed.
 Besides writing new code, they also review code from other team members to catch any issues early and maintain overall code quality.
 Developers are also involved in testing their code, debugging issues, and collaborating closely with designers, QA engineers, and project managers to bring the project together.